JoshuaShunk/TalkToEBM/README.md

 pip install t2ebm
 ```

+## OpenAI API Compatibility

+TalkToEBM is compatible with both older versions of the OpenAI Python package (< v1.0.0) and the newer versions (≥ v1.0.0).
+This ensures that regardless of which version you have installed, TalkToEBM will work correctly.

+If you're experiencing the error `ImportError: cannot import name 'OpenAI' from 'openai'`, it means you have an older version of the OpenAI package.
+You can either:

+1. Continue using your current OpenAI version (TalkToEBM v0.1.3+ will work with it)
+2. Update to the latest OpenAI API: `pip install --upgrade openai`

 # High-Level API: Pass the EBM to the LLM

 Here, we give an overview of high-level API functions that ask the LLM to describe graphs and EBMs.
 These functions take care of the prompts for you.
 The API Reference can be found [here](http://interpret.ml/TalkToEBM/api_reference.html).